skrey/yellow-extensions/documentation/content.md

     More text on this page.
     Have fun making your website.

 Feel free to use multiple languages and international characters.
-Content files should be stored in [UTF-8](http://en.wikipedia.org/wiki/UTF-8).
+Content files should be stored in [UTF-8](http://en.wikipedia.org/wiki/UTF-8), dates in [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601).

 Text formatting
 ---------------